UBC-NLP/arastories/README.md

 ## Overview

-**AraStories** is a comprehensive set of models and datasets designed to facilitate research in the area of story generation for MSA and Egyptian and Moroccan Arabic.
-The dataset includes a wide variety of stories and corresponding questions that challenge models to exhibit a deep understanding of narrative structures and commonsense knowledge in the Arabic language.
+**AraStories** is a comprehensive set of models and datasets designed to facilitate research in the area of story generation for MSA and it's different dialects (Egyptian and Moroccan in this work).
+The dataset includes a wide variety of stories and corresponding prompts that challenge models to exhibit a deep performance of Arabic story generation structures and commonsense knowledge in the Arabic language.

 ## Contents